How To Make A Puppy Poop

-- Place the puppy on its back, resting on our hand.
+- Place the puppy on their back, resting on our hand.

 - Put a puppy pad in the defecating area, either under or above the puppy.

-- Have a a container with warm water and a few cottons or gauze prepared.
+- Have a a container with warm water and a few cotton swabs or gauze prepared.

 - Wet the cotton well, although it does not need to be soaked, and gently pass it from the genital to the anal area.

 - This stimulation, which simulates the movement of its mother, promotes urination and defecation.